Privacy Notice

 2. Purposes of processing personal data

-Applex Attorneys Ltd (data controller) processes personal data in accordance with applicable data protection legislation, including EU General Data Protection Regulation (2016/679).
+Applex Attorneys Ltd (data controller) processes personal data in accordance with applicable data protection legislation, including EU General Data Protection Regulation (2016/679) and the Finnish Data Protection Act (1050/2018).

 The purposes of processing are: